jbremnant/project_ledi/doc/rst/page08_btmodule.rst

 Once that's done, run::

-  rfcomm bind rfcomm0
-  rfcomm connect rfcomm0
+  sudo rfcomm release rfcomm0 # if already connected sudo rfcomm bind rfcomm0 sudo rfcomm connect rfcomm0

 A PIN request popup window will show.
 Put in `1234` and you will pair with